a11ywatch/react-a11ywatch-js/README.md

 node v14 - v18.

 To get started developing run `yarn` to install the modules and `yarn storybook` to start the instance locally.

+## Extra Info

+The payments and stripe portions need direct imports since we want to make those portions optional for the bundle.

 ## LICENSE